codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 runner-5d549f8bc5-7h5rc                           1/1     Running   0          3d
 ```

-You can also list secrets, config-maps, logs, volumes etc. for the Codefresh builds.
+You can also list secrets, config-maps, logs, volumes, etc. for the Codefresh builds.

-Once installed, the Runner uses the following pods:
+The Runner uses the following pods:

 * `runner`: Picks tasks (builds) from the Codefresh API
 * `engine`: Runs pipelines
 * `dind`: Builds and uses Docker images
-* `dind-volume-provisioner`: Provisions volumes (PV) for `dind`
+* `dind-volume-provisioner`: Provisions volumes (PVs) for `dind`
 * `dind-lv-monitor`: Cleans **local** volumes

 **CPU/Memory**

-The following table shows **minimum** resources for each Runner component:
+The following table shows the **minimum** resources for each Runner component:

 {: .table .table-bordered .table-hover}
 | Component         | CPU requests| RAM requests | Storage                  | Type | Always on |